BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Master of Battle (2+)

-**ACTIVE/PASSIVE RULES**

-- **"The time of the Orc has come"** `ACTIVE` - Once per game, at the start of any Fight phase, all friendly Mordor Orc models within 12" may re-roll failed To Wound rolls when making Strikes.
+- **"The time of the Orc has come"** `ACTIVE`

+Once per game, at the start of any Fight phase, all friendly Mordor Orc models within 12" may re-roll failed To Wound rolls when making Strikes.

-- **"The Age of Men is Over"** `PASSIVE` - Friendly Mordor Orc models within 3" gain the Hatred (Man) special rule.
+- **"The Age of Men is Over"** `PASSIVE`

+Friendly Mordor Orc models within 3" gain the Hatred (Man) special rule.

 </div>